-Figure 8 : Current limitation requirement reducing the unlimited current phasor to a current phasor within the current capability of the generating unit, while maintaining the current phasor angle constant
+Figure 8 : Current limitation requirement reducing the unlimited current phasor to a current phasor within the current capability of the generating unit, while maintaining the current phasor angle constant.[5]

-The ENSTO-E approach is different to that adopted by IEEE, UNIFI or other system perators.
+The ENSTO-E approach is different to that adopted by IEEE, UNIFI or other system operators.
 Accordingly, an effort is currently being made to attempt to reconcile the approaches and accommodate that approach being taken by ENSTO-E within the GFM standard.

 Verifying compliance

-In Section 2 of the ENSTO-E V3 Report, the Grid Forming Capability at the point of connection of Power Plant Modules (PPM) is described as follows:
+In Section 2 of the ENSTO-E V3 Report, the Grid Forming Capability at the point of connection of Power Park Modules (PPM) is described as follows:

 “Where grid forming capability is specified by the relevant TSO in coordination with the relevant system operator in accordance with NC RfG 2.0 Article Y, or defined in Articles 20, 21 and 22, a power park module shall be capable of providing grid forming capability at the connection point as listed below, considering the sub-cycle character of the physical quantities where appropriate.”